software-architecture-guild/katas-2025/README.md

 > *Describes how the system will operate to fulfill the required functionality.*

-The diagram illustrates the process of generating and enhancing the quality of AI-generated grading suggestions through an iterative approach.
+The diagram illustrates generating and enhancing the quality of AI-generated grading suggestions through an iterative approach.
 This process ensures that the AI-generated suggestions used in grading maintain high accuracy, relevance, and acceptance by human experts.

 ![Diagram](future_state/solution_3a/operational_viewpoint.png)